-The institutions shall specify transfer agreements on a program-to-program basis; these agreements shall appear in the guide.
+The institutions shall develop program-to-program transfer agreements from specific majors at the community college to complementary majors at the baccalaureate institutions; these agreements shall be accessible at RI Transfers.
 Program transfer plans will consist of the sequence of courses to be completed to fulfill associate degree requirements at the community college and the equivalent sequences at the college and the university, where appropriate.
 Chairpersons shall agree on program-to-program equivalencies before or during the annual meeting of department chairs.